 When deciding between a fabric-covered equine building or a wooden pole building for your foals, colts, mares, and stallions, you need to consider how the two types of buildings compare.
-Edge Innovations, Inc. explains the differences.
+Edge Inc explains the differences.

 The cost to build a standard wooden pole barn or building is less than a fabric-covered equine building, but you don’t offer much value to your horse’s environment with the standard option.
 Pole barns can be modified to accommodate horses—for a price.
 Adding upgrades like windows, stall doors, and kickboards drive the barn price up significantly.
 With fabric-covered equine buildings, most of the crucial equine components are standard.
 Fabric building contractors that specialize in equine buildings include the cost of building elements needed for your horse’s safety and comfort, such as windows, stall doors, and living quarters, in the total cost of the building.

 The site preparation for a fabric-covered equine building is straightforward compared to a traditional pole barn building.
 That’s because fabric buildings are more self-contained, allowing for the steel frame to sit on virtually any surface, whereas a standard pole barn’s site preparation requires more involvement, including:

 - Sod and vegetation removal

 - Compact layer testing